 We don’t have a link builder or a PR person in our company, but we’ve been able to attract significant backlinks.

-The goal is that overtime, we’ll try to keep the research a little more evergreen than most researches, because this type of data doesn’t really exist in a lot of places.
+The goal is that over time, we’ll try to keep the research a little more evergreen than most research because this type of data doesn’t really exist in a lot of places.

 As you can see, we are using it in a bunch of different ways: We have a download.
 We’re getting leads from the white paper.
 We also use this as a tool in our email campaigns.

 The digital marketing quiz is driving more people to take the IQ test.
 Plus we’re getting PR, link-building and SEO results from sharing the data we gather.
 And all of that from a report, from something we already did to actually just get leads.

 We’re using the tool in a bunch of different ways, but it’s all building the same narrative: “Guess what, everybody needs training.”

 We are sitting on this data pile, we had to do something with it.
 From an SEO standpoint, it takes some time to really see the growth in your business.
 But all of the indicators are good and we’re getting traction from our campaign.

 We’ve been able to really drive growth overall for the business.